 Fort Valley State University students, parents and their supporters received a free meal, words of wisdom and awards on April 17 during the annual Agri-Demic Forum.

-The program, hosted by FVSU’s College of Agriculture, Family Sciences and Technology, serves a platform for faculty and staff to acknowledge students for their academic achievements.
+The program, hosted by FVSU’s College of Agriculture, Family Sciences and Technology, serves as a platform for faculty and staff to acknowledge students for their academic achievements.
 More than 94 students enrolled in the College of Agriculture received academic awards and recognition for maintaining a grade point average (GPA) of 3.0 or better.

 Katura Wright, an assistant state conservationist of programs for the Natural Resources Conservation Service (NRCS) served as the guest speaker.
-The 1998 Fort Valley State University alumna (plant science) discussed her experiences as an undergraduate student pursing her degree.
+The 1998 Fort Valley State University alumna (plant science) discussed her experiences as an undergraduate student pursuing her degree.

 The FVSU alumna stressed to students in attendance the importance of participating in internships and other programs designed to enhance their chances of securing employment.
 She also discussed the importance of preparing for a successful interview, proper dress and attire for events, and using discretion when engaging in social media.